 This was not a new insight.
 Although he died 150 years before the American Revolution, Francis Bacon hit unerringly on the requirements of a genuine education: reading, writing, and debate.
 Today, however, college campuses in the United States and much of the western world are replacing debate with coerced conformity.

 Some institutions are pushing back against this trend.
-As 2018 came to a close, 54 U.S. institutions of higher learning have signed the so-called “Chicago Statement” guaranteeing freedom of speech on campus.
+By the summer of 2019, 67 U.S. institutions of higher learning had adopted the so-called “Chicago Statement” or a “substantially similar” statement guaranteeing freedom of speech on campus.
 That leaves nearly 1,600 schools that haven’t, including, ironically, Yale.

 A majority of college students, according to a seminal Brookings Institution survey, do not fully support the precepts of the First Amendment; and one-fifth of them believe it’s acceptable to use physical force to silence a speaker who is making “offensive and hurtful statements.”